The Outwood Institute of Education is delighted to have a team of over eighty Specialist Leaders of Education.

 Jo’s SLE deployments to date have been extremely varied and extremely enjoyable – the first deployment was at Outwood Academy Adwick, during which time she mentored non-specialist English teachers and equipped them to be able to confidently teach Year 10 English.
 Alongside this, Jo has been deployed to facilitate sessions of the NPQML and the NPQSL.
 In addition, she has spent a great deal of time training new SLEs from across the Yorkshire and the Humber region on behalf of Outwood TSA and Jo is now the Lead Facilitator for the Teaching School.

-Jonathan Morgan – Performing Arts – Director of Performing Arts, Outwood Grange Academies Trust
+Jonathan Morgan – Senior Direct of the Arts – Outwood Grange Academies Trust

 He is passionate about teaching in the Arts as a whole, with a particular interest in creativity and innovation within (and beyond) the Arts, believing in “Arts for all” and constantly striving to find ways to engage and excite students no matter what their experience or background.